The American Revolution in South Carolina

 Known British/Loyalist Participants

-Old Racetrack Skirmish:
+Old Race Track Skirmish:

-Brig.
-Gen. Kasimir Pulaski - Commanding Officer, with approximately 118 men in total
+Brigadier General Kasimir Pulaski - Commanding Officer, with approximately 118 men in total

 - 1st Troop Lancers - Capt.
 Jan Zielinski